Choosing a color for your new metal roof is an exciting process, especially today, when you have more options available to you than ever before.

 As a rule of thumb, it is best to go for a roof color that best complements your home’s existing colors, creating a unified and balanced look.

-Take a look at different color samples during different times of the day to make sure that you like a particular color both during bright light hours, as well as when the sun is going down and colors look more subdued.
+Take a look at the different color samples during different times of the day to make sure that you like a particular color both during bright light hours, as well as when the sun is going down and colors look more subdued.

 Image Inspiration Credits: Rauser Design